Here is the CMT Uptime check phrase

 The CSES Secretariat is the operational hub of the CSES project.

-Contact the CSES Secretariat by [email protected].
+Contact the CSES Secretariat at [email protected].

 GESIS logoThe GESIS – Leibniz Institute for the Social Sciences is the European hub of the Comparative Study of Electoral Systems (CSES) project, co-hosting the CSES Secretariat since 2011.
 GESIS is a global infrastructure institution for the social sciences committed to the promotion of social science research.
 Founded in 1986 as three independent institutes, which were later merged in 2007 to form GESIS, the Institute is a member of the Leibniz Association.
 It is the largest German infrastructure institute dedicated to social science research, with bases in Mannheim and Cologne, Germany.
 GESIS’s focus is collecting research data and making them available and on related activities and information that enable the social sciences to research socially relevant issues.
 GESIS is diverse in its research agenda, focusing on survey methodology, applied computer science, research data management, psychology, politics, and sociology.
 GESIS also sponsors the annual CSES award – the GESIS Klingemann Prize for best CSES Scholarship.